No one enjoys getting a cut, burn, or other injury to their skin. Most people like scarring even less.

 Potato Peels – provide moisture and they also have anti-bacterial properties that help in healing.
 Doctors have found that potato peel bandages work better for minor burns than conventional dressings.
 Using a potato peel can reduce the chance of scarring.

-Thiosinaminum 5c – applied externally to a scar twice a day, reduces the swelling of a lumpy, bumpy scar.
+Thiosinaminum 12c – applied externally to a scar twice a day, reduces the swelling of a lumpy, bumpy scar.
 However, it must be used within three months of the scar’s formation to have any effect.
+(I like this brand)

 Tomato – mash up a tomato and cover the affected area twice daily to promote healing.
 This helps lighten scars already in place!